Pegasus Seiya: In other media

-Seiya also appears in a scene from Saint Seiya Episode.G which reenacts his fight against Aiolia.
+Seiya also appears in a scene from Saint Seiya Episode.G, which reenacts his fight against Aiolia.
 In the sequel Episode.G Assassin, an older Seiya appears in a parallel universe to protect Shiryu from Sigurd.
-With Athena's help, Seiya reawakens his Pegasus God Cloth, giving him the power to defeat Sigurd.
-When the god Zeus inhabits Aiolia's body, Seiya takes Amaterasu's Kusanagi no Tsurugi to face him.
-However, Seiya is outmatched in battle.
-Capricorn Shura appears and uses the sword of Kusanagi to severe the bond between Zeus and Aiolia.
-In the series' finale, the Bronze Saints take different paths, with the wounded Seiya protecting the world as Saori's Saint.
+With Athena's help, Seiya reawakens his Pegasus God Bronze Cloth, giving him the power to defeat Sigurd.
+When the god Zeus inhabits Aiolia's body, Seiya takes Amaterasu's Kusanagi no Tsurugi to face him, but is outmatched in battle.
+Capricorn Shura appears and uses the sword of Kusanagi to sever the bond between Zeus and Aiolia.
+In the series' finale, the Bronze Saints take different paths, with the wounded Seiya protecting the world as Athena's Saint.
 He officially becomes Aiolos' successor, Sagittarius Seiya, earning the nickname "Saint Seiya".
 In Episode.G Requiem, Seiya, despite being wounded by Hades' sword, confronts Pontus and Brontes to prevent the world from ending.
 Aries Shion manages to restore the Pegasus Cloth, which Seiya wields to protect the Sanctuary.
 Although Seiya is defeated, he is saved by Hades' sword, as it does not allow him to fall into the Underworld again.
-With help from Shuns, Capricunrn Shura, and Taurus Aldebaran, Seiya defeats his enemies and learns that the gods are creating their own Saints.
-Seiya is shocked to learn that his current enemy is no other than his biological father and Saori's foster grandfather, Mitsumasa Kido, reborn as a divine being, and that the gods have killed Athena.
+With help from Shun, Capricorn Shura, and Taurus Aldebaran, Seiya defeats his enemies and learns that the gods are creating their own Saints.
+Seiya is shocked to learn that his current enemy is none other than his biological father and Saori's foster grandfather, Mitsumasa Kido, now reborn as a divine being, and that the gods have killed Athena.

-In Saint Seiya Omega, Seiya is shown in several flashbacks as having recovered from his death and still serving Athena.
-Near the end of the first season, Seiya returns to help the Bronze Saints stop the God of Darkness Abzu from manipulating Koga, to whom he lends his Sagittarius Cloth.
+In Saint Seiya Omega, Seiya is shown in several flashbacks as having recovered from his death by Hades' sword and still serving Athena.
+Near the end of the first season, Seiya returns to help the Bronze Saints stop the God of Darkness Abzu from manipulating Koga, to whom he lends his Sagittarius Gold Cloth.
 Following Abzu's defeat, Athena assigns Seiya the mission of killing the Goddess Pallas, but he fails due to his hesitation.
 Seiya later goes to defend the Academy Palestra and joins the Bronze and Steel Saints in their fights against Pallas' soldiers.
 When reaching Pallas' territory, he is put in charge of guarding Athena along with the Gold Saints until she confronts Pallas.
-Following Athena's victory, Seiya defeats Pallas' bodyguard Titan and dons the evolved Sagittarius God Cloth.
+Following Athena's victory, Seiya defeats Pallas' bodyguard Titan and dons the newly evolved Sagittarius God Cloth.
 He later fights the God of Time, Saturn, but is defeated and lends his Cosmos to Koga so that he will succeed in battle.